apache/datafusion-comet/dev/release/README.md

 # Comet Release Process

 This documentation is for creating an official source release of Apache DataFusion Comet.
-It does not currently cover creating binary releases.

 The release process is based on the parent Apache DataFusion project, so please refer to the [DataFusion Release Process](https://github.com/apache/datafusion/blob/main/dev/release/README.md) for detailed